 A lot of people still use spreadsheets to keep track of their work, or tasks.
-A lot of people have switched over to database a long time ago.
-Is there anything wrong in using any of them?
+A lot of people have switched over to databases a long time ago.
+Is there anything wrong with using any of them?
 No.

 It is nothing, but a choice.

 But, this also raises an interesting question - Is your choice teaming up with your requirements and proving to be efficient?

 Realistically, there is no problem using a spreadsheet on an individual basis.
 Here, you are the only one using, accessing, and making any kind of changes in the data.

 But, is it still efficient when you move to a team?
 Or maybe an organization?
 Is the spreadsheet enough for managing all your data?